 - Keep a record – File the email and form in a safe place, so you can revisit it should you need to.

 - Access the support you need – The IMC form is one element of the IMC process, it’s also an opportunity for you to speak to your department and services that can provide support to you wherever you may need.
-There are various support services detailed on the Advice and Help page, including the Wellbeing Service and the SU Advice and Support Centre.
+It may be that IMCS aren't the way for you to go at the moment, but there are other options such as extensions or deferall.
+There are also various support services detailed on the Advice and Help page, including the Wellbeing Service and the SU Advice and Support Centre.